Annie Dillard and Creative Nonfiction the Literature of Love of Place

 I was supposed to teach American Literature so I read a lot of Thoreau, and one day I read a description of where to look for muskrats feeding along a stream.
 I went out and walked down to the stream 50 yards from my home in Denver, a stream called Harvard Gulch.
 It ran under a shopping center in a concrete box, then it came out and wandered west amid weeds and urban rubble.
 Thoreau said to look along the bank right at water level and to stand still for a few minutes and right where the grasses stuck up through the water you would see a muskrat if there were any.
 I stood still for a bit, and sure enough in a few minutes I saw a muskrat in the middle of the city 2,000 miles from Walden Pond.
 And I realized that Concord is where you are right now, and Walden Pond is the nearest body of water.

-Truly, as I had written in the months leading up to my sojourn in Bellingham, if you loved Here, you'd be home by now.
+Truly, if you loved Here, you'd be home by now.

 Richardson excerpt from https://www.kwls.org/key-wests-life-of-letters/concord-is-where-you-are-right-now-a-conversation-with-robert-d-richardson/.